 Don't be daft.
 Eat broccoli, oranges and fatty fish rather than the pills that the companies are conning us into buying.
-Not that there isn't a place for supplements, but for heaven's sake, only over and above a healthy diet.
+Not that there is not a place for supplements, but for heaven's sake, only over and above a healthy diet.

-Is it any wonder that health is slipping in the western world when we think we can forego a decent meal by taking food extracts.
+Is it any wonder that well-being is slipping in the western world when we think we can forego a decent meal by taking food extracts.

 The FDA has recognised the claim that fresh walnut consumption reduces cardiovascular disease.